KSP-RO/RP-1/README.md

 **Requirements:**

-*These mods are required for RP-1 to function properly*
+*These mods are required for RP-1 to function properly.*
 - Realism Overhaul and all of its required mods (including Real Solar System)
 - Module Manager
 - SXT Continued (Needed for engines)